autoplot/documentation/md/help.md

 More about [filters](filters.md "wikilink") can be found here.

-### Script

-The script panel (enable with Options&rarr;Enable Feature&rarr;Script Panel) provides a convenient place for writing and reviewing the Jython scripts to control the application and load data.
-It provides a simple completion and right-click to see additional options.
-This is intended to provide full access to advanced users.

-Note a .jyds file executed in the "data source context" and loads data from a number of places and performs operations to create a new dataset.
-.jy files are executed in the "application context" and control labels, add components, run batches and plot ad-hoc datasets. .jyds scripts are unaware of the application itself or the plotting that is done with the data it produces.
-Further, .jyds scripts must be saved to a file, and references to these files can be saved in .vap files.

-Another use case for scripting is to add new functionality to the GUI.
-Scripts that run in the application context can be added to the tools bookmarks, and will appear in the tools menu when the app is reloaded (or getViewWindow().reloadTools() is run).
-For example, run the script:
-<https://github.com/autoplot/scripts/blob/master/flashFocus.jy>.
-This will show the
-script in a dialog with an execute button.
-(The scripts can do malicious things like delete files, so you must review the script\!)
-Note in the review dialog, that there's a checkbox to add to the tools menu.
-The new menu item "Flash Focus" should appear.
-The script will cause the focus plotElement to flash three times.

-Jython scripting is being finalized and documented.
-More documentation is coming soon.

 # Adding Plots

 `Right click`&rarr;`Add Plot` can be used to add additional plots to the